 "We had a good performance and everyone seemed to leave the stadium happy."

-Despite Chelsea's domination, the European champions simply could not add to Demba Ba's first-half opener and were in the end thankful to their goalkeeper for making saves from Steven Reid and then Peter Odemwingie.
+Despite Chelsea's domination, the European champion simply could not add to Demba Ba's first-half opener and was in the end thankful to the goalkeeper for making saves from Steven Reid and then Peter Odemwingie.